gzchen4ai/gzchen4ai.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# 🤓 Bio

-I am an undergraduate majoring in computer science in School of Computer Science at Beijing University of Posts and Telecommunications (BUPT).
-I am also a Ph.D. candidate in School of Electronic Information and Electrical Engineering at Shanghai Jiao Tong University, co-advised by [Prof. Yu Qiao](https://scholar.google.com/citations?user=gFtI-8QAAAAJ) and [Prof. Jifeng Dai](https://jifengdai.org/).
+I am an incoming Ph.D. student in the School of Electronic Information and Electrical Engineering at Shanghai Jiao Tong University, co-advised by [Prof. Yu Qiao](https://scholar.google.com/citations?user=gFtI-8QAAAAJ) and [Prof. Jifeng Dai](https://jifengdai.org/).
+Before this, I obtained my bachelor's degree in the School of Computer Science at Beijing University of Posts and Telecommunications.

-Before this, I was fortunate to be an intern at Beijing Institute for General Artificial Intelligence (BIGAI), under the supervision of [Prof. Yitao Liang](https://web.cs.ucla.edu/~yliang/).
+Prior to that, I was fortunate to be a research intern at **BIGAI** (Beijing Institute for General Artificial Intelligence), under the supervision of [Prof. Yitao Liang](https://web.cs.ucla.edu/~yliang/).

 # 🔬 Research Interests

 I work on vision-language models and am interested in related topics, including decision-making and large pre-trained foundation models.

 # 🔥 News

 - *2023/10*: &nbsp;🎉🎉 I received CCF Elite Collegiate Award.
 - *2023/09*: &nbsp;🎉🎉 [DEPS](https://arxiv.org/pdf/2302.01560.pdf) is accepted by NeurIPS 2023.
 - *2023/07*: &nbsp;🎉🎉 [DEPS](https://arxiv.org/pdf/2302.01560.pdf) received Best Paper Award at ICML 2023 TEACH Workshop!